bDekaru/ClassicDereth/README.md

 # Classic Dereth
 Classic Asheron's Call Emulator based on the GDL project and updated to GDLEnhanced.
-Classic Dereth attempts to emulate the game as it was in February 2005, during the Infiltration patch, the last patch before the Throne of Destiny was released.
+Classic Dereth attempts to emulate the game as it was in February 2005, during the Infiltration patch, the last patch before the Throne of Destiny expansion was released.

 GDLE: https://gdleac.com/
 GDL Github: https://github.com/GamesDeadLol/GDL